Skip to main content

 Prompt engineering is the discipline of designing, testing, and iterating on the inputs given to AI models, particularly large language models, to produce outputs that meet specific quality, format, and accuracy requirements.
 It encompasses everything from writing system prompts and user-facing instructions to structuring few-shot examples, defining output schemas, and implementing chain-of-thought reasoning patterns.

 Unlike traditional software engineering where inputs map deterministically to outputs, prompt engineering operates in a probabilistic space.
-The same prompt can produce different results across runs, and small changes in wording can dramatically affect output quality.
+The same prompt can produce different results across runs, and small changes in wording can significantly affect output quality.
 This makes prompt engineering as much an empirical discipline as a creative one, requiring systematic testing and evaluation.
+OpenAI's prompt engineering guide and Anthropic's prompt design documentation are practical starting points for structured prompting techniques.

 Why It Matters for Product Managers